poggersbutnot/pbn_obfuscator/README.md

 PBN Obfuscator is a overpowered obfuscator for python, which will help you protect your source code.

 ## How to use
-If you are running the file directly without any custom sys.argv arguments then it you can input your code.
+If you are running the file directly without any custom sys.argv arguments then you can input your code.
 And if there are custom sys.argv arguments then it will go like this: python3 obfuscator.py <inputfile> <outputfile> <hex>.
 However if you aren't running the file directly then you can just call the obfuscate() function.

 # Example
 Original: